oxylabs/what-is-http-proxy/README.md

 HTTP proxies are crucial for enhancing security, privacy, and efficiency within corporate networks.
 They play a pivotal role in modern internet operations, ensuring smoother and safer web interactions.
 For businesses looking to protect their digital assets, implementing an HTTP proxy can provide substantial benefits across various aspects of web management and security.

 In-depth insights into HTTP proxies, detailing their benefits, functionalities, and use cases.
 Ideal for businesses looking to enhance network security, privacy, and web performance through the strategic use of HTTP proxy servers.

+Interested in more proxy related repositories?
+Check out our new [Free Proxy List](https://github.com/oxylabs/free-proxies)